Gareth Johnson

-Gareth Alan Johnson (born 12 October 1969) is a British politician and former lawyer who served as Parliamentary Under-Secretary of State for Courts from September to October 2022.
-A member of the Conservative Party, he previously served as a Lord Commissioner of the Treasury from February to September 2022 and Assistant Government Whip from 2018 to 2019 and 2021 to 2022.
-Johnson was first elected at the 2010 general election as the Member of Parliament (MP) for Dartford, winning the seat from Labour.
-He has been supportive of Leave Means Leave, a Eurosceptic pressure group.
+Gareth Alan Johnson (born 12 October 1969) is a British politician and former lawyer who served as the Member of Parliament (MP) for Dartford from 2010 to 2024.
+A member of the Conservative party, he served as Parliamentary Under-Secretary of State for Courts from September to October 2022 in the Truss ministry.
+Johnson previously served as a Lord Commissioner of the Treasury from February to September 2022 and Assistant Government Whip from 2018 to 2019 and 2021 to 2022.

 Early life and career

-Johnson was born in Bromley on 12 October 1969, the son of a milkman.
+Gareth Johnson was born in Bromley on 12 October 1969, the son of a milkman.
 He attended Dartford Grammar School.
 Before entering politics, Johnson worked in the Magistrates Court Service and as a solicitor in Dartford.
 He served for a time on the Board of Governors of Dartford Grammar School for Girls.

-Political career

 In local elections Johnson stood unsuccessfully as the Conservative candidate in the Danson ward of the London Borough of Bexley in 1994, before being elected in the Christchurch ward in 1998.
 He served one term of four years and did not stand for re-election in 2002.
 He served as Constituency chairman for the Conservative Party in Bexley.

-In the 2001 general election Johnson unsuccessfully stood in the Labour-held seat of Lewisham West in London; the Conservative Party suffered a swing of 0.6% against it.
-He was unsuccessful again when he stood in Dartford at the 2005 general election, but this time achieved a swing in his favour of 0.5%.
-However, standing again in Dartford at the 2010 general election, Johnson was elected as Member of Parliament (MP), winning the seat from Labour with a 10,628 majority.